 Number of NUMA nodes on the machine can be queried via 'lscpu'.
 Please see more on the NUMA support in the Optimization Guide.

 Unlike most accelerators, CPU is perceived as an inherently latency-oriented device.
-Since 2018 R5 release, the Inference Engine introduced the "throughput" mode, which allows the Inference Engine to efficiently run multiple inference requests on the CPU simultaneously, greatly improving the throughput.
+OpenVINO™ toolkit provides a "throughput" mode that allows running multiple inference requests on the CPU simultaneously, which greatly improves the throughput.

 Internally, the execution resources are split/pinned into execution "streams".
 Using this feature gains much better performance for the networks that originally are not scaled well with a number of threads (for example, lightweight topologies).
 This is especially pronounced for the many-core server machines.